team-sviluppo/cc_scrapycat/README.md

 - **Ingest PDF**: If this setting is enabled, the plugin will also ingest PDFs found on the website.
 - **Skip GET Parameters**: If this setting is enabled, the plugin will skip URLs that contain GET parameters (URLs with a question mark, like "example.com/page?param=value").
 This is useful to avoid duplicate content and prevent crawling dynamic pages that might generate infinite loops.
 - **Max Depth**: Controls how many levels of links the scraper will follow from the starting page.
     - `-1`: No limit (standard behavior).
 The scraper will follow all nested links and crawl the entire site.
     - `0`: Only the starting page is processed; no links are followed.
     - `N > 0`: The scraper will follow links up to N levels deep from the starting page.
+- **Allowed Extra Roots**: A comma-separated list of additional root URLs that the scraper is allowed to follow if found while crawling from the starting url.
+This is useful for sites with multiple subdomains or (un)related domains.

 # Examples